mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/DeviceRESTApiDocumentation.md

 * **Notes:**

-    Method for performing read from specific device channel.
-Method checks if device and component exists and performs a read from component sent in url.
+    Method for performing read from specific device's channel.
+Method checks if device and component exist and performs a read from component sent in url.
+Record from component is returnd as JSON object.

 ## Method : Write data to specific device channel
-Write to a device component
+Write to a device's component

 * **URL**